YcleptJohn/placement-report/report.md

 experienced engineers couldn't figure out and agreed with my proposals on.

-Structure

--   Intro

-    -   Why.. siloed chips bookings into a single source that was easy to access and wasn't a third party piece of shit that's hard to query in a distributed fashion.. already hanging on by a lifeline

-    -   Take-over from Tom, barely started

-    -   How it felt to be given quite a critical service to build from the ground up

-        -   Trustedness

--   Explain detailed progress of the project

-    -   DIFFICULTIES

-        -   Primary key being a timestamp + ref, store rows for different events

-        -   DUPLICATE EVENTS

-    -   Dockyard introduction, microservices etc

-    -   Figuring it out with some support from Mike Holloway when needed

-        -   Can mention how I found the remote calls?

-    -   Studying ecommerce events

-    -   Trying to ensure that the database design I'd been left with was suitable for storing the necessary information

-        -   Difficult to plan as it was hard to envision early the exact consumers of this service

-        -   Stuck with the original big json blob storage as breaking it into columns would have been huge and would end up making a mess, especially if the schema ever changes in future etc etc

-        -   The blob was robust and expandable easily

-    -   Figuring out the best nodeJS approach to build code full of asynchronous code

-        -   Hadn't worked too much with such an async focussed language etc

-        -   Good learning experience

-        -   Ended up going with a promise chain since that seemed cleaner than being 6 callbacks deep

-        -   If async await existed back then it would have been so much easier but it didn't so tough

-    -   Essentially built a data pipeline, listening to the server\_ecommerce events and deconstructing that, transforming it and storing it into the database.

-    -   Exposing endpoints that would allow the data to be retrieved (handled mostly by Adrian and sam tbh)

-    -   When Sam joined the pod and I showed him all of the booking history stuff he was surprised by how far I'd got with it and said he couldn't have done it himself

-        -   Due to the fact I needed wider HX experience rather than a 3 month focus on microservices

-        -   Not always the newest technologies that need to be experience

-        -   It's important to see the old issues to completely understand why we built the new architecture

-        -

 ### Reviews

 Towards the end of my time in CEX I got involved with a project to make